rapid7/leexportpy/README.md

 Configuration file
 ------------------
-Configuration file should given to the leexportpy as an argument along with start command and a mandatory option of `-c` or `--config-file` with the absolute path of file config file.
+Configuration file should be given to the leexportpy as an argument along with start command and a mandatory option of `-c` or `--config-file` with the absolute path of file config file.
 For example: `sudo leexportpy.py start -c /etc/leexportpy/config.ini -d

     [LE]
         x_api_key = {your logentries read-only or read/write api key}